-Yes, a POLST form can be completed based on a patient's treatment choices as expressed by a health care agent, guardian, health care representative or parent of a minor (legal decision-maker).
+- Yes, a POLST/ MOLST form can be completed based on a patient's treatment choices as expressed by a health care agent, guardian, health care representative or parent of a minor (legal decision-maker). - Only in cases when the patient is unable to speak for themselves or lack capacity to make health care treatment decisions

-Are there any limitations on a POLST form completed by someone other than the patient?
+Are there any limitations on a POLST/ MOLST form completed by someone other than the patient?

 - Yes.
-Neither a health care representative nor a guardian of the person may decline care necessary to preserve life unless the patient is in an end-stage medical condition or is permanently unconscious. - Only a competent patient or a health care agent authorized by a health care power of attorney may decline such care. - In addition, if the health care decision-maker is a court appointed guardian of the person, the court order should be examined to determine whether the order of appointment specifically deals with health care decision-making. - If it does not specify powers regarding health care, particular care should be exercised to discuss the completion of the POLST with any other available family members, and if there is disagreement, a court order may be advisable.
+Neither a health care representative nor a guardian of the person may decline care necessary to preserve life unless the patient is in an end-stage medical condition or is permanently unconscious. - Only a competent patient or a health care agent, appointed by the patient, may decline such care. - In addition, if the health care decision-maker is a court appointed guardian of the person, the court order should be examined to determine whether the order of appointment specifically deals with health care decision-making. - If it does not specify powers regarding health care, particular care should be exercised to discuss the completion of the POLST/ MOLST with any other available family members, and if there is disagreement, a court order may be advisable.

-What are the requirements for a POLST form?
+What are the requirements for a POLST/ MOLST form?

-- The POLST form at a minimum must include the patient name, resuscitation orders (Section A) and signature of a physician, physician assistant or certified registered nurse practitioner (Section E). - A physician countersignature is required for physician assistant signed forms within ten days or less as established by facility policy and procedure. - Sections B, C and D are optional.
+- The Pennsylvania POLST form must include the patient name, Sections A-E completed, and signature of a physician, advanced practice provider (CRNP or PA) - For Maryland MOLST, the Certification section plus 1-9 must be completed.
+The practitioner's signature and license # must be entered.

+- A physician countersignature is required for physician assistant signed forms within ten days or less as established by facility policy and procedure. - The form must be signed by a provider with a medical license for the appropriate state. e.g. POLST signed by a provider with a PA license.
+MOLST signed by provider with a Maryland license. - Sections B, C and D are optional.